Boschius’s Ars Symbolica, Books Printing

 Presses while imprinting.

 “To be extremely sharp.
-Those italian sharp blades – gouges, chisels and gravers, which must be constantly sharpened to work wood with precision.” – Jakob Bosch, Symbolographia, Class 3, DLXXVII 577.
+Those italian sharp blades – gouges, chisels and gravers, which must be constantly sharpened to work wood with precision – Two knives rubbed against each other by two hands.
+WE SHARPEN/ACCENT.
+Understanding through literary debates.” – Jakob Bosch, Symbolographia, Class 3, DLXXVII 577.

 Previous: Pebbles and Basins